IBM/z_ansible_collections_samples/ibm_concert/cert_renewal/README.md

         version: 2.7.0

 ## Playbooks
-[**send_cert_data.yml**](send_cert_data.yml) this playbook will run the z/OS Health Checker RACF Certificate Expiriation report and pull the data into a CSV file and send it to a IBM Concert instance for visualization and management.
+[**send_cert_data.yml**](send_cert_data.yml) this playbook will run the z/OS Health Checker RACF Certificate Expiration report and pull the data into a CSV file and send it to an IBM Concert instance for visualization and management.

-[**renew_cert.yml**](renew_cert.yml) this playbook will renew a z/OS certificate using the certificate data sent in from a ServiceNow REST message using a job template on an Ansible Automation Platform.
+[**renew_cert.yml**](renew_cert.yml) this playbook will renew a z/OS certificate using the certificate data sent in from a ServiceNow REST message using a job template on Ansible Automation Platform.

 ## Role Summary
 - [**get_cert_detail**](roles/get_cert_detail/README.md) - Retrieve certificate details from RACF and build a CSV record